 Yet deteriorating fiscal positions at all levels of government create a new set of challenges.
 Governments must restrain spending and will likely turn to new revenue sources.
 Accurate recording and astute management of assets and liabilities is more important than ever.
-Co-chaired by Don Drummond and William MacKinnon, the C.D.
-Howe Institute’s Fiscal and Tax Competitiveness Council will oversee research and development of policy recommendations to foster effective and efficient spending and tax programs, and ensure that Canadian fiscal policy supports economic dynamism and sustainable income growth.
+Chaired by Don Drummond, the C.D.
+Howe Institute’s Fiscal and Tax Competitiveness Council oversees research and development of policy recommendations to foster effective and efficient spending and tax programs, and ensures that Canadian fiscal policy supports economic dynamism and sustainable income growth.

 Members and Supporters

 Albert Baker, FCA, Senior Tax Partner, Deloitte & Touche LLP